iurilandolt/FDF/README.md

  <sub> - _Any function from `math.h`_</sub>

-**minilibx** works with graphical servers like X-Window, allowing the instantiation of windows and pixel manipulation.
+**Minilibx** works with graphical servers like X-Window, allowing the instantiation of windows and pixel manipulation.
 While graphical servers in Linux are extensively used in networking, this project doesn't delve into that aspect.
 However, it's an excellent opportunity to acquaint yourself with concepts like display, window, and image, among others.

 > [Learn about X-Window System](https://www.techopedia.com/definition/10101/x-window-system)